chaseruskin/orbit/docs/src/tutorials/first_project.md

 ```

 And there it is!
 You may notice your UUID (the random 25 characters and numbers)
 is different, and that is expected behavior.
-Let's continue to the next tutorial, where we introduce dependencies across ips.
+Let's continue to the next tutorial, where we introduce dependencies across projects.

 ### Additional notes on project structure